Discovering the best smart TV apps for your needs is really important if you want to get the most from your new Samsung TV.

-In terms of sheer amount of content, Netflix is the largest streaming service around, although there are significant differences in the content available on the UK versus the US store – even if the specter of Disney Plus may take some of the best gems out of the library.
+In terms of sheer amount of content, Netflix is the largest streaming service around, although there are significant differences in the content available on the UK versus the US store – even if Disney Plus may have taken some of the best gems out of the library.

-If you're new to video streaming, then there's no better starting point than Netflix – check out our round up of the best shows on Netflix for some inspiration.
+If you're new to video streaming, then there's no better starting point than the Netflix smart TV app – check out our round up of the best shows on Netflix for some inspiration.

 Read more: Check out our Netflix review